Chart Color Schemes

 Recent residential development output has been above average within Templestowe Lower when compared nationally

-Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Templestowe Lower has seen approximately 87 new homes approved each year over the past five financial years, totalling an estimated 439 homes.
-So far in FY-26, 30 approvals have been recorded.
-On average, 0.4 new residents arrive per new home each year between FY-21 and FY-25, indicating that supply meets or exceeds demand, offering greater buyer choice while supporting potential population growth above projections.
-New dwellings are developed at an average expected construction cost value of $731,000, demonstrating a focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers indicates Templestowe Lower has seen approximately 87 new homes approved annually over the past five financial years, totalling an estimated 439 homes.
+As of FY26, 30 approvals have been recorded.
+On average, 0.4 new residents arrive per year for each new home built between FY21 and FY25, suggesting supply meets or exceeds demand.
+The average construction value of new dwellings is $731,000, indicating a focus on the premium segment.

-In this financial year, $35.8 million in commercial approvals have been registered, suggesting robust local business investment.
-Relative to Greater Melbourne, Templestowe Lower maintains similar construction rates per person, supporting market stability inline with regional patterns.
-New building activity shows 30.0% standalone homes and 70.0% medium and high-density housing, offering affordable entry pathways and attracting downsizers, investors, and first-time purchasers.
-This shift reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements, marking a considerable change from the current housing mix of 81.0% houses.
-With around 179 people per dwelling approval, Templestowe Lower exhibits characteristics of a growth area.
+This financial year has seen $35.8 million in commercial approvals, reflecting robust local business investment.
+Templestowe Lower maintains similar construction rates per person compared to Greater Melbourne, supporting market stability.
+New building activity comprises 30% standalone homes and 70% medium and high-density housing, offering affordable entry pathways for downsizers, investors, and first-time purchasers.
+This shift from the current 81% houses reflects reduced development site availability and changing lifestyle demands.
+With around 179 people per dwelling approval, Templestowe Lower is classified as a low-density area.

 Frequently Asked Questions - Development